seime/openhab2-addons/bundles/org.openhab.binding.panasoniccomfortcloud/README.md

 #### Tested devices

+The following devices have been *tested* by users and found to be working.
+Currently no devices are *not* know to work.

+If your device is *not* listed, please report back so I can add it to the list.

+* CS-MTZ16WKE
+* CS-HZ35XKE
+* CS-NZ9SKE with CZ-TACG1 dongle
+* CS-TZ20WKEW
 * CS-TZ25WKEW & CU-3Z68TBE (multisplit: 3 indoor units with 1 outdoor unit)
-* CS-NZ9SKE with CZ-TACG1 dongle
 * CS-TZ35WKEW & CU-TZ35WKE
-* CS-TZ20WKEW
 * CS-Z20XKEW (multisplit)
+* CS-Z25VKEW
 * CS-Z25XKEW (multisplit)
 * CS-Z35XKEW (multisplit)
-* CS-MTZ16WKE
+* CS-Z42VKEW
 * CS-Z50VKEW (under test)

 ## Channels